teigao/wordbook/README.md

 **This module is developed under Python 3.6.8, before using this module, please put the wordbook folder under %PYTHONPATH%\Lib\site-packages.
 We also need to install pandas library before using this module** <- very important

->This module provides one function, `generate_html()` will receive a pandas dataframe data type and will generate a html file to the _resource/wordbook.html under the root folder of wordbook.
+>This module provides one function, `generate_html()` will receive a pandas dataframe data type and will generate a html file to the _resource/wordbook.html under the root folder of wordbook. **Important: We need to create a dataset with two columns, one column name is word and another is freq.
+The freq will not be queried, it only display after the word as a frequence of this word.**

 How to use: Open python client as Administrator, then run the following script: